Alcohol Can Disrupt Gene Expression

 0 mg |

-So, as mentioned earlier, alcohol consumption is not recommended on a Carnivore diet, but if you want to drink alcohol anyway, here are the tips you should know.
+So, as mentioned earlier, alcohol consumption is not recommended on a Carnivore Diet, but if you want to drink alcohol anyway, choose the low-carb beverages and consider the following tips.

 Learn More: The 20 Best Low-Carb Beers: Alcoholic and Non-Alcoholic Options